10 Easy Ways to Identify Your Personal Core Values

 While you go through your day, pay attention to the emotions you have and what triggered them.
 Don't react to your feelings.
 Simply let them pass by.

-This kind of self-care isn't just great for dealing with anxiety and stress, it's perfect for helping you uncover your personal values.
+This kind of self-care isn't just great for dealing with anxiety and stress, it's perfect for mind wellness and helping you uncover your personal values.
 You'll quickly notice the things that are most important and why.

 7. Consult a coach, counselor, or therapist.